 Skip to content

-Image Registries
+What are Image Registries

 A registry is a repository used to store and access container images.
 Container registries can support container-based application development, often as part of DevOps processes.